learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

-# Deeper Neural Networks - lab
+# Deeper Neural Networks - Lab

 ## Introduction
 In this lab, we'll extend our neural networks knowledge further and add one hidden layer in our neural network.